 Our success depends in substantial part upon our ability to attract and retain our senior officers.
 The loss of services of members of our senior management team and the uncertain transition of new members of our senior management team may strain our ability to execute our strategic initiatives.
+Our operations could be disrupted, for example, due to the effects of the COVID-19 pandemic to the extent that key members of senior management are unable to work due to illness, government actions, including travel restrictions, or otherwise.
 The loss of one or more of our senior officers could adversely impact our business, by, for example, making it more difficult to retain customers, attract or maintain our capital support, or meet other needs of our business, which depend in part on the service of the departing officer.
 We may also encounter unforeseen difficulties associated with the transition of members of our senior management team to new or expanded roles necessary to execute our strategic and tactical plans from time to time.

 In addition, our ability to execute our business strategy is dependent on our ability to attract and retain a staff of qualified underwriters and service personnel.
-The location of our global headquarters in Bermuda may impede our ability to recruit and retain highly skilled employees.
+The location of our global headquarters in Bermuda may impede our ability to recruit and retain highly skilled employees, and it is possible that the ongoing COVID-19 pandemic will increase these complexities.
 Under Bermuda law, non-Bermudians (other than spouses of Bermudians, holders of Permanent Residents' Certificates and holders of Working Residents' Certificates) may not engage in any gainful occupation in Bermuda without a valid government work permit.
 Some members of our senior management are working in Bermuda under work permits that will expire over the next several years.
 The Bermuda government could refuse to extend these work permits, and no assurances can be given that any work permit will be issued or, if issued, renewed upon the expiration of the relevant term.
 If any of our senior officers or key contributors were not permitted to remain in Bermuda, or if we experienced delays or failures to obtain permits for a number of our professional staff, our operations could be disrupted and our financial performance could be adversely affected as a result.